2020PB/police-brutality/reports/California.md

 * https://twitter.com/MarajYikes/status/1267030131563827200

-### Police fire on dancing protestors | May 31st
+### Police fire on dancing protesters | May 31st

-Footage shows protestors playing music and dancing.
+Footage shows protesters playing music and dancing.
 Without warning, shots can be heard and tear gas is seen.
-Protestors then flee.
+Protesters then flee.

 tags: tear-gas, shoot, projectile, protester